 Kicking off Group B we have Portugal.
-FIFA affiliated since 1921 and participated in six of its most important competition.
+FIFA affiliated since 1921 and participant in seven World Cups, including Russia 2018.

-Their best run was in their debut, reaching the third place in 1966 and qualifying again only 20 years later.
-Only recently, Portugal is being a usual participant in the FIFA World Cup, qualifying in every one since 2002, reaching semi-finals in 2006.
+Their best run was in their debut when they reached third place in ’66.
+Only recently Portugal is being a usual participant in the FIFA World Cup, qualifying in every one since 2002, and reaching semi-finals in 2006.

 Recordações da Casa Amarela

-“Recollections of the Yellow House” follows the daily life of a lodger in the yellow boarding house that gives the movie its name.
-João de Deus is a perverted and a scoundrel, lusting for the young women in the house.
+The film follows the daily life of a lodger in a yellow boarding house that gives the movie its name.
+The writer/director João César Monteiro plays João de Deus, a pervert and a scoundrel, lusting for the young women in the house.

-Despite these obvious flaws from João de Deus, he is somewhat of a charming figure, or like he says at some point “very British”, and this particular characteristic reflects the atmosphere of the movie, with something very poetic.
+Beginning with the characters, despite clearly being a crook, João de Deus is somewhat of a charming figure, “very British” in his own words.
+This particular characteristic reflects the atmosphere of the movie, with something very poetic.

-In addition to João de Deus, I really liked the character of Mimi (Sabina Sacchi), she is a very interesting character and her interactions with João de Deus are a bright spot in the film.
+Besides João de Deus, the other character I liked the most was Mimi.
+She is an interesting character, and her interactions with João de Deus are a highlight throughout the film.

-The best thing in the movie, in my opinion, is Mimi.
-She is a young woman from a village, trying to make a living in Portugal’s largest city, maintaining a little of her ingenuity and innocence in contrast with her apparent promiscuity.
+Mimi was the thing I liked the most in the movie.
+She is a young woman from a village trying to make a living in Lisbon, Portugal’s capital and largest city while maintaining a little of her ingenuity in contrast with her city life as a prostitute.